Director: Rowdy Herrington

 In the end, the spiritual Dalton loses his cool, abandoning his own code of bouncer ethics as the all powerful Brad Wesley ramps up the stakes, but if the police really are in Wesley’s pocket as the townsfolk claim, then why doesn’t Wesley just have Dalton arrested at the first sign of trouble.
 I mean, multiple murder should be enough of a reason to put the town drifter behind bars for good, right?

-After Dalton’s brand new recruits end a game of Chinese Whispers with the claim that Dalton once ripped out a man’s throat, we begin to understand the extent of the job our protagonist has on his hands if he is to turn his backwoods employees into a sensible and effective outfit.
+After Dalton’s new recruits end a game of Chinese Whispers with the claim that he once ripped out a man’s throat, we begin to understand the extent of the job our protagonist has on his hands if he is to turn his backwoods employees into a sensible and effective outfit.
 But hold your horses!
-Later in the movie, when Dalton takes on Wesley’s most skilled fighter in a sweaty, topless battle by the riverside, Dalton does just that, leaving the throatless corpse floating with the reeds as his sweetheart watches on in disgust.
+Later in the movie, when Dalton takes on Wesley’s most skilled fighter in a sweaty, topless battle by the riverside, Dalton does just that, leaving his throatless corpse floating with the reeds as his sweetheart watches on in disgust.

 Most Absurd Moment